π Overview

 Q: Is this suitable for production applications?

 A: Absolutely.
-It's designed to be a powerful developer tool to accelerate the localization workflow.
-By using it in development and staging, then committing the generated files, you can safely deploy them to production after a review.
+It's a powerful developer tool to accelerate the localization workflow.
+By using it in your development environment and committing the generated/updated language files to your repository, you can safely deploy them to production after a quick review.

 How to Contribute